Work Based Learning for Placement Providers

 Two business people having a discussion while one is typing up on their tablet.Two business people having a discussion while one is typing up on their tablet

-What is Work Based Learning, how can it benefit placement providers, and how can my organisation get involved?
+What is work placement learning, how can it benefit placement providers and how can my organisation get involved?

 Previous placement providers have included: Cheshire Constabulary, Cuan Wildlife Rescue, Chester Zoo, National Museums Liverpool, StoryHouse, The Countess of Chester Hospital, Waterco, British Heart Foundation (Chester), Make It Happen Birkenhead, Community Windpower Ltd, PREMCO, Lyme Park National Trust, Cheshire Fire and Rescue and many more!
 Students can self-source opportunities or apply for partnership placements through the University’s Work Placement Team based within the Careers and Employability service.

-Students are equipped with subject-specific knowledge from their programmes of study and are keen to apply this in real-world settings, whether that is through undertaking a specific project, classed as university-level, or being involved in the day-to-day operations of a workplace.
-Work Placements offered to students do not have to specifically relate to their current programme of study.
+Students are equipped with subject-specific knowledge from their programmes of study and are keen to apply this in real-world settings, whether that is through undertaking a university-level project, contributing to the day-to-day operations of a workplace, or a mixture of the two.
+Work placements offered to students do not have to specifically relate to their current programme of study – the development of transferable workplace skills is a key feature of enhancing their employability.

 Students are supported by Work Placement and Employability Officers as well as Academic Placement Tutors prior, during and after their placements to optimise their learning.
 All placements are approved by the University of Chester, and the Work Placement Team check that insurances, health and safety considerations and risk assessments are in place.